cogentcore/core/docs/content/architecture/0-principles.md

 Configuration settings, typically settable with a config file and / or command-line arguments, are stored as key-value maps in the widely used [cobra](https://github.com/spf13/cobra), viper and other such tools.
 Likewise, in v1 of core, styling was set using Properties maps.

-However, using a `struct` with appropriately-named fields has the following advantages:
+However, using a `struct` with appropriately named fields has the following advantages:
 * Compile time name-safety: the compiler ensures you didn't mistype the key name.
 * Compile time type-safety: the type of the property is not `any` but the actual type needed.
 * Tab completion and full lookup in IDEs -- much easier when _using_ config values in an app, and also when setting styling in GUI.